 3. Fillmore was one of five “accidental” presidents.

 With the Democrats split over the issue of slavery—some had left to form the anti-slavery Free Soil Party—Taylor and Fillmore took the White House with 47 percent of the popular vote.
 During Fillmore’s time as vice president, the Taylor administration largely left him out of the decision-making process.
-But on July 4, 1850, Taylor came down with a stomach bug after attending an Independence Day celebration at the Washington Monument.
+But on July 4, 1850, Taylor came down with a stomach bug after attending a Fourth of July celebration at the Washington Monument.
 His doctors, following the since-discredited medical practices of the era, gave him a mercury compound called calomel and induced bleeding and blisters.
 Within days, Taylor was dead and Fillmore had ascended to the presidency.
 The only other U.S. presidents never elected to the office were John Tyler (1841-1845), Andrew Johnson (1865-1869), Chester A. Arthur (1881-1885) and Gerald Ford (1974-1977).

 4. Fillmore did not have a vice president.